jtelms/dnd/elyrium.md

 **Languages** Any (Communicates Telepathically)

-**Challenge** 1 () **Proficiency Bonus** +2
+**Challenge** 30 **Proficiency Bonus** +2

 ----

+*The Call of Unity.* When this creature takes damage it can, as a reaction, devour an allied creature to gain hit points equal to the remaining hit points of the creature devoured.
+For each creature devoured by this ability, add 1d6 to the damage of *Gore Beam*.

 *The Great Deluge of Viscous Blood.* The creature can create a permanent *Blood Rain* event within 1000ft. of it.
 This event also revives any dead creature within the radius of this ability, creatures are not revived if killed by *Radiant* damage, *Fire* damage, or if the creatures are under the effects of *Laid to Rest*.
 The creatures revived are Undead, in addition to any other creature types, and any creature with an INT above 15 retains any casting abilities it had in life.

 *Veins of Burning Mana.* The creature can roll 1d10, the result corresponding to a spell level(0 is a Cantrip, 1 is 1st level, and so on).
 Choose one spell of that level from any spell list and cast it.
 This spell is unable to be countered, except by a 7th-level or higher counterspell effect.
 This spell is used as an action.
-This spell uses the CON as its spell casting modifier and has a 20 spell save DC.
+This spell uses CON as its spell casting modifier and has a 20 spell save DC.
 Wish can only choose to use these effects:

     - Gain an additional action
     - Heal 2d100 Hit Points